All Episodes

 I don't get flu.

-I appreciate your letting me, just dropping that in there.
+I appreciate your letting me just dropping that in there.

-You're right, I've been up, but I've been on airplanes.
+You're right, but I've been on airplanes.

 I went to the Far East.